Sicilian Regional Assembly

-The Sicilian Regional Assembly (Assimbrea Riggiunali Siciliana) is the legislative body of Sicily.
+The Sicilian Regional Assembly (Assemblea regionale siciliana; Assimbrea riggiunali siciliana) is the legislative body of Sicily.
 While it has a long history as an autonomous entity, the modern Region of Sicily was established by Royal Decree on 15 May 1946, before the Italian Republic.
 The Regional Assembly has the widest legislative power in Italy and is the only regional assembly to have the title of "parliament" whose members are called "deputies" as are those in Rome.
 Seventy deputies are elected every five years in the nine provinces.

 History

 The Sicilian Parliament is one of the oldest parliaments in the world and arguably the first legislature in the modern sense.

 Sala dei Parlamenti (Parliament Hall) in Castello Ursino, Catania.
 It was the seat of the Sicilian Parliament during most of the 15th century.

 Post-war

 The election of a democratic parliament came at the end of World War II.
 To defuse the separatist movement in Sicily, the Sicilian Regional Council was established in February 1945 and the special statute was issued on May 15, 1946.

 After the regional elections of April 20, 1947, this body was reborn as the Sicilian Regional Assembly on May 25, 1947.
 In 1997 the Assembly celebrated its 900th anniversary, and in 2001 the President was elected directly by the citizens.

 On 26 January 2008, for the first time in republican history, the Assembly was dissolved by the resignation of Regional President Salvatore Cuffaro.